in28minutes/in28minutes.github.io/_blog/articles/2017-11-17-mockito-in-5-steps.md

 ---
 layout:     post
 title:      Mockito Tutorial for Beginner in 5 Steps
-date:       2020-07-07 12:31:19
+date:       2023-03-19 12:31:19
-summary:    Mockito tutorial for Beginner in 5 Steps.
-Understand the basics of mocking with the most popular Java mocking framework with a simple mock example in 5 easy steps.
+summary:    Mockito lesson in 5 steps for beginners.
+In 5 simple stages, learn the fundamentals of mocking with the most popular Java mocking framework using a simple mock example.
 categories: SpringBootUnitTesting
 permalink:  /mockito-tutorial-for-beginners
 image: /images/unit-test-category.png
 ---

-Mockito is the most popular mocking framework in Java.
+Mockito is the most popular Java mocking framework.

 ### Git Repository